Covid: First booster jabs in Wales as antibody rate rises

 Daily data showed Wales' case rate fell for the fifth consecutive day.

-Ms Syczuk became one of the first people in the UK to receive her booster dose of the vaccine in St Asaph at about 11:00 BST on Thursday.
+Ms Syczuk became one of the first people in the UK to receive her booster dose of the vaccine in St Asaph, in the Betsi Cadwaladr health board area, at about 11:00 BST on Thursday.

 It came two days after the Joint Centre for Vaccination and Immunisation (JCVI) announced the plans for extra jabs for several groups, including over 50s and front-line healthcare workers.